BS Electrical Engineering Technology

 - Enter into and advance their careers in the analysis, design, development, application, implementation, building, manufacturing, installation, testing, operation and/or maintenance of electrical and electronics systems, including those used in control, instrumentation, communications, computer or power.

-- Continue their education to obtain advanced degrees, licenses or certifications.
+- Continue their education to obtain advanced degrees, licensures or certifications.

 Student Outcomes

-Each electrical engineering technology graduate will demonstrate the following attributes and achievements as required by the Engineering Technology Accreditation Commission (ETAC) of ABET upon or before graduation:
+Each electrical engineering technology graduate will demonstrate the following attributes and achievements as required by the ETAC of ABET upon or before graduation:

 - An ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly-defined engineering problems appropriate to the discipline;